djangify/our-spot/README.md

 - Building a database-backed model-view-template (MVT) web application that lets users store and manipulate data records including the ability to create, read, edit and delete.

-- Giving users the ability to initiate and control their actions while providing immediate and complete feedback on data.processes.
+- Giving users the ability to initiate and control their actions while providing immediate and complete feedback on data processes.

 - A place where administrators of the project have a panel that allows them to monitor users and the information they share as well as the comments they make, to ensure the community is kept safe and the environment is not abused.